Email: birdtours [at] sasktel.net

 Fees

-FEE for private 2-day Whooping and Sandhill Crane tour excluding transportation: CAD $1330 (about US $1000, £770) for a party of 1 – 4 persons.
+FEE for private 2-day Whooping and Sandhill Crane tour: CAD $1330 (about USD $950, £710) for a party of 1 – 3 persons plus leader in your personal or rented non-smoking vehicle.
 Fee includes only guiding services (8 hours/day) of leader and shared use of spotting scope.
-This fee is the total fee for your party. it is not a per person fee.
-Client must cover their transportation costs in their personal or rented vehicle.
-Guide may travel in a separate vehicle.
-We can communicate via cell phone.
-If you prefer, you may request guide to ride in your non-smoking vehicle.
-Accommodation and meals are not included..
-Email birdtours@sasktel.net for information about payment options.
-We will stop to pick up food for lunch.
-This 2-day option is the best choice for observing both Whooping and Sandhill Cranes.
+This fee is the total fee for your party.
+It is not a per person fee.
+No additional taxes.
+Client must cover the transportation costs.
+Accommodation and meals are not included.
+We may stop to pick up food for lunch.
+This 2-day option is a great choice for observing both Whooping and Sandhill Cranes.

-FEE for private 1-day Whooping Crane tour excluding transportation: CAD $690 (about US $520, £400) for a party of 1 – 4 persons.
+FEE for private 1-day Whooping Crane tour excluding transportation: CAD $690 (about USD $490, £370) for a party of 1 – 3 persons plus leader in your non-smoking vehicle.
 Fee includes only guiding services (8 hours/day) of leader and shared use of spotting scope.
-Client must cover transportation costs in their personal or rented vehicle.
-Guide will travel in a separate vehicle.
-We can communicate via cell phone.
+This fee is the total fee for your party.
+It is not a per person fee.
+No additional taxes.
+Client must cover their transportation costs in their personal or rented vehicle for themselves plus the guide.
 Accommodation and meals are not included.
-The 1-day tour will focus on looking for Whooping Cranes but likely will not find Sandhill Cranes.
+We may stop to pick up food for lunch.
+This 1-day tour will focus on looking for Whooping Cranes but likely will not find Sandhill Cranes.

-FEE for 3-hour public Sandhill Crane Photography Session excluding transportation: CAD $390 for 1 person (about US $290, £225) or CAD $490 for a party of 2 – 4 persons.
-Fee includes only guiding services of leader and shared use of spotting scope.
-Client must cover transportation costs in their personal or rented vehicle.
+FEE for 3-hour public Sandhill Crane Photography Session excluding transportation: CAD $390 for 1 person (about USD $280, £210) or CAD $490 for a party of 2 persons or $590 for a party of 3 or 4 persons.
+No additional taxes.
+Fee includes only guiding services of leader.
+Client must cover transportation costs for themselves plus the leader in their personal or rented vehicle.
 Guide may travel in a separate vehicle.
-We can communicate via cell phone.
-Accommodation and meals are not included.
+Accommodation, transportation and meals are not included.
 This 3-hour tour will focus on observing and photographing Sandhill Cranes near Saskatoon.
-This late afternoon tour may be added to your 1-day private Whooping Crane tour on the same day.
+A late afternoon tour may be added to your 1-day private Whooping Crane tour on the same day.

-Fee includes guiding services of leader and shared use of spotting scope .
+Fee includes guiding services of leader and shared use of spotting scope during Whooping Crane tours.
 Client must cover transportation costs in their personal or rented vehicle.
-Guide may travel in a separate vehicle.
-If so, we can communicate via cell phone app.
-If you prefer, you may request guide to ride in your non-smoking vehicle.
 Accommodation and meals are not included.
-This 1-day public tour will focus on looking for Whooping Cranes.
+The 1-day public tour will focus on looking for Whooping Cranes.

 TAX RECEIPT: A tax receipt for 50% of the tour fee will be issued to the person paying for the tour.